camunda/camunda-docs-manual/content/reference/rest/message/post-message.md

   </tr>
   <tr>
     <td>all</td>
     <td>A Boolean value that indicates whether the message should be correlated to exactly one entity or multiple entities.
-If the value is set to <code>false</code> the message will be correlated to exactly one entity (execution or process definition).
-If the value is set to <code>true</code> the message will be correlated to multiple executions and a process definition that can be instantiated by this message in one go.</td>
+If the value is set to <code>false</code>, the message will be correlated to exactly one entity (execution or process definition).
+If the value is set to <code>true</code>, the message will be correlated to multiple executions and a process definition that can be instantiated by this message in one go.</td>
   </tr>
   <tr>
     <td>resultEnabled</td>
     <td>A Boolean value that indicates whether the result of the correlation should be returned or not.
-If this property is set to <code>true</code> there will be returned a list of message correlation result objects.
+If this property is set to <code>true</code>, there will be returned a list of message correlation result objects.
-    Depending on the <code>all</code> property there will be either one ore more returned results in the list.
+    Depending on the <code>all</code> property, there will be either one ore more returned results in the list.
     <p>The default value is <code>false</code>, which means no result will be returned.</p>
   </tr>
 </table>